-The third country branch application for the UK Branch was approved on 28 October 2022, and ASE now has a third country branch which is subject to regulation by the PRA and Financial Conduct Authority (FCA).
-The Company embedded a new operating model for EEA risks to ensure applicable activities undertaken in the correct jurisdiction, while ensuring the Company retained effective oversight.
-The requirements and market practices in relation to the new operating model are evolving and the Company in turn continues to evolve our operating model to align with our view of best practices in relation to managing cross border business.
+The Company's third country branch was authorised in 2022 and is subject to regulation by the PRA and Financial Conduct Authority (FCA).
+With the authorisation of the UK branch, the Company embedded a new operating model for EEA risks to ensure applicable activities undertaken in the correct jurisdiction, while ensuring the Company retained effective oversight.
+The requirements and market practices in relation to the new operating model are evolving and the Company in turn continues to evolve the operating model to align with best practices in relation to managing cross border business.

-Group Risk is responsible for coordinating and overseeing a group-wide framework for operational risk management.
-As part of this oversight, we facilitate the identification, assessment and management of key operational risks through risk assessments, and these are recorded on our risk register.
-We also maintain an operational loss-event database which helps us monitor and analyse potential operational risk issues, identify any trends, and, where necessary, put in place improvement actions to avoid occurrence or recurrence of operational loss events.
-We further supplement this with deep dive reviews to identify the key drivers of risk and review and challenge the appropriateness of current mitigation strategies and make recommendations for improvement.
-We manage transaction type operational risks through the application of process controls throughout our business.
-We have specific processes and systems in place to focus on high priority operational matters, such as managing business resilience, information security, and third-party vendor risk, which are described below:
+The Risk Function is responsible for coordinating and overseeing a group-wide framework for operational risk management.
+As part of this oversight, the Risk Function facilitates the identification, assessment and management of key operational risks through several processes including risk assessments, operational risk events and various stress testing exercises.

+The Risk Function manages transaction type operational risks through the application of process controls throughout its business.

+The Risk Register is used as a detailed repository of each of the key drivers of risk the Company is exposed to, along with the key controls and KRIs that are in place to maintain the level of risk within the defined risk appetite.
+There is a quarterly certification process to manage this, whereby control owners confirm the performance of the controls and identify any issues to be followed up.
+Risk assessments are undertaken annually to test and verify the accuracy and completeness of the mitigation measures in place.

+The Risk Function also maintains an operational risk event database (containing both actual events as well as near misses) to help monitor and analyze potential operational risk issues, identify any trends, and, where necessary, put in place improvement actions to avoid occurrence or recurrence of operational events.

+The Risk Function further supplements this with thematic deep dive reviews to identify the key drivers of risk and review and challenge the appropriateness of current mitigation strategies and make recommendations for improvement.

+The Risk Function has specific processes and systems in place to focus on high priority operational matters, such as managing business resilience, information security, and third-party vendor risk, which are described below:

 - Major failures and disasters that could cause a severe disruption to working environments, facilities, and personnel, represent a significant operational risk to our business.
-Our Business Continuity Management framework strives to protect critical business services and the functions that support these business services from these effects to enable us to carry out our core tasks in time and at the quality required. - We have developed a number of Information Technology ("IT") platforms, applications and security controls to support our business activities worldwide.
-Dedicated security standards are in place for our IT systems to ensure the proper use, availability and protection of our information assets. - We have enhanced our governance processes for governance and prioritization of projects, to ensure greater transparency of decision-making process, alignment of teams working on the same projects, consistency of approach and alignment to strategy. - Our use of third-party vendors exposes us to a number of increased operational risks, including the risk of security breaches, fraud, non-compliance with laws and regulations or internal guidelines and inadequate service.
-We manage material third-party vendor risk, by, among other things, performing a thorough risk assessment on potential large vendors, reviewing a vendor's financial stability, ability to provide ongoing service and business resilience planning.
+The Business Continuity Management framework strives to protect critical business services and the functions that support these business services from these effects to enable us to carry out our core tasks in time and at the quality required. - The Risk Function has developed a number of Information Technology ("IT") platforms, applications and security controls to support the business activities worldwide.
+Dedicated security standards are in place for the IT systems to ensure the proper use, availability and protection of our information assets. - The Risk Function has enhanced the governance processes for governance and prioritization of projects, to ensure greater transparency of decision-making process, alignment of teams working on the same projects, consistency of approach and alignment to strategy.

+The use of third-party vendors exposes the Company to a number of increased operational risks, including the risk of security breaches, fraud, non-compliance with laws and regulations or internal guidelines and inadequate service.
+The Risk function manages material third-party vendor risk, by, among other things, performing a thorough risk assessment on potential large vendors, reviewing a vendor's financial stability, ability to provide ongoing service and business resilience planning.